History of Le Moyne Dolphins men's basketball (1960–1963): MECAA tournament title (1960–1961)

 The Dolphins needed a home win over Saint Peter's on February 20, to remain in the MECAA regular-season title race and improve their chances at getting an NCAA tournament bid.
 The Peacocks used hot shooting to get an early jump on the Dolphins and claimed a 23–14 lead out of the gate.
 However, Le Moyne closed the half on a 22–13 run, capped by Bill Stanley's buzzer-beating jump shot, to tie the game at 36 at intermission.
 The Dolphins took their only lead of the game at 40–38 early in the second half, on a Tom Burns jumper.
 Saint Peter's embarked on an 11–1 run that gave them a 49–41 lead with 12 minutes to play.
 The Dolphins battled back, but Pete Norton's basket, the final field goal of the game for Saint Peter's, gave the Peacocks a six-point lead with six minutes on the clock.
 One more furious push from the Dolphins, led by Burns, Chuck Sammons and John Caveny, as Saint Peter's was trying to freeze the ball, got Le Moyne within striking distance.
 A pair of free throws by Bill Ray cut the deficit to 62–61 with 1:10 remaining.
 Burns had asked the referee for a timeout, if the second free throw was good.
 The referee appeared to blow his whistle, but he was quoted by Le Moyne head coach Tommy Niland as having said, "Nobody heard it but me and the kid."
 Saint Peter's inbounded the ball, and Le Moyne, not yet in the penalty, fouled to stop the clock.
 Burns argued with the official and was called for a technical foul.
-Bill Smith, who finished with a game-high 26 points, hit both free throws with 45 seconds to play to increase the Peacock's lead to three points.
+Bill Smith, who finished with a game-high 26 points, hit both free throws with 45 seconds to play to increase the Peacocks' lead to three points.
 Le Moyne then fouled Smith, and he hit two more free throws to extend the lead to five.
 After an empty possession for Le Moyne, two more free throws secured a 69–61 win for Saint Peter's.
 Sammons scored 18 points to lead the Dolphins.
 Stanley, who finished with 11 points, was bothered by both blisters on his feet and the flu, and Mickey Flynn substituted for him for a few stretches.
 The other four Le Moyne starters, Burns, Sammons, Caveny and Ray, each played the entire 40 minutes.
 The loss dropped the Dolphins to 14–4 in collegiate contests and 1–2 in MECAA play, eliminating them from conference title contention.